How dangerous is ammonia? | DW | 21.03.2022

 Ammonia is poisonous.
 As a gas, it is lighter than air and rises in the atmosphere.
 That's why it was best for residents to go down to lower ground and avoid inhaling any fumes.

-Reports suggest a Russian shell had hit the chemical plant that is used to produce fertilizer — for which ammonia is fundamental component.
+Reports suggest that a Russian shell had hit the chemical plant, which is used to produce fertilizer — of which ammonia is fundamental component.
 The leak has been fixed.

 Ammonia is a chemical compound consisting of nitrogen and hydrogen.
-Its chemical formula is NH3.
 It is one of the most produced chemicals in the world.

 Ukraine is known as Europe's "granary" — it produces a lot of grain — and uses a lot of fertilizer.
 The country's black earth is fertile for cereal crop.